gt-cs3220-23fall/cs3220-labs/lab1/README.md

 ***Avoid procrastination; start early to manage the workload effectively.***

-## Part 3 (Optional) Complete the pipeline
+## Part 3 (Optional) Complete the processor

-1. [20pts] In this part, you will complete the pipeline to support the RISC-V ISA (except CSR instructions).
+1. [20pts] In this part, you will complete the processor to fully support the RISC-V ISA (except CSR instructions).
 Your goal is to ensure your program passes all the test cases in the test/part3/ directory.
 To receive full credits, your program must pass test/part3/testall.mem.
 Partial scores will be awarded based on the coverage of the Part 3 test suites.

 **What to submit**:

+Submit the following to Canvas:

 + Provide a zip file containing your source code.
 Use the command `make submit` to generate submission.zip.
 Do not manually create a zip file to avoid issues with the autograding script, which may result in a 5% score deduction.